Orteko/rcubevacation/README.txt

 The vacation plugin allows mail to be forwarded and/or auto-replied with a custom subject / message body.
-Note that the actual auto-reply is done by a program such as /usr/bin/vacation or the virtual user aware vacation.pl
+Note that the actual auto-reply is done by a program such as /usr/bin/vacation ,the virtual user aware vacation.pl or a Sieve script.

 Features